 - How do conversion paths work? – HubSpot Marketing Blog

-- Conversion Optimization - HubSpot Academy Projects
+- Understanding Conversion Strategy - HubSpot Academy Projects

 - A Guide to Building a Killer Content Strategy - A HubSpot offer

-Key Takeaway #1: If you're not in the top 10, you're invisible
+Takeaway #1: If you're not in the top 10, you're invisible

-- On-page SEO Project - HubSpot Academy
+- Finding the SEO Strategy that Fits Your Business - HubSpot Academy

 - Building an Inbound Campaign – HubSpot In-Person Training